Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 \subsubsection{Delta}

 The Delta of a derivative contract is the sensitivity of its price with respect to the current value of the underlying asset.
-Hence, if $f(X_t)$ denotes the price of the aforesaid derivative at time $t$, the Delta of $f$ is given by $\Delta_x f(X_t)$. \\
+Hence, if $f(X_t)$ denotes the price of the aforesaid derivative at time $t$, its Delta is given by $\Delta_x f(X_t)$.

 Consider a path-dependent derivative with maturity $T$ and contract $g:\Lambda_T \longrightarrow \bR$.
 The price of this derivative is given by the functional $f:\Lambda \longrightarrow \bR$:

 for any $Y_t \in \Lambda$.
 In what follows we will perform some formal computations and hence we assume $f$ as smooth as necessary for such calculations.
 By the Pricing PPDE, Theorem \ref{thm:functional_pde_theorem}, we know